 Niacinamide is also useful in treating blemishes, pigmentation, and wrinkles.
 The soothing effect and anti-inflammatory properties help to lessen blemishes and repair the skin.
 It also increases the production of collagen, which can reduce hyperpigmentation.
 Collagen also improves the skin’s elasticity and firmness, therefore helping to lessen the appearance of fine lines and wrinkles.
 Plus, any product that helps to repair your barrier and retain moisture will protect against future damage and allow your skin to look plumper and brighter.

 Protection Against Sun Damage

-The ability of niacinamide to help rebuild healthy skin cells and protect future damage is one of the critical reasons it can protect your skin against sun damage.
+The ability of niacinamide to help rebuild healthy skin cells and protect against future damage is one of the critical reasons it can protect your skin against sun damage.
 Boosting the skin’s barrier, which is the first line of defense, helps to protect against harmful UV rays.
 Ultraviolet light can also cause the pores in the skin to stretch, which results in poor texture.
 Again, niacinamide can fix this by minimizing the size of your pores.
-Keep in mind, of course, that this should not be your only defense against the sun — you should always wear a good quality sunscreen.
+Keep in mind, of course, that this should not be your only defense against the sun — you should always wear good quality sunscreen.

 Combining Niacinamide with Other Skincare Products

 The beauty of niacinamide is that because it’s an antioxidant, it’s compatible with most other skincare products.
 The main exception is vitamin C, as the effects of the two can counteract each other.
 You can include both in your routine, you just need to space out their application.
 Niacinamide can be found on its own in serum form, and you apply it to clean skin after toning.
 Alternatively, it also appears as an ingredient in toners, moisturizers, and even sunscreens.
 Common combinations you see with niacinamide include hyaluronic acid, zinc, copper, and ceramides.
 These ingredients amplify the effects on your skin.